 A triadic color scheme uses three colors which are evenly placed around the color wheel.
 The resulting effect is a vibrant scheme, even with low saturation.
 It is important to properly balance the colors to not overwhelm the viewer.

 Generally, a dominant color is selected and the other two colors are used as accents.

 This is a variation of the complementary color scheme.
 In addition to the dominant base color, there are two complementary adjacent colors.

-This color scheme is easier to balance than the complimentary color scheme and is great starting point for beginner artists.
+This color scheme is easier to balance than the complementary color scheme and is a great starting point for beginner artists.

-Color has a powerful influence over human behaviour, to the extent it can manipulate your perception of what is actually there.
+Color has a powerful influence over human behavior, to the extent that it can manipulate your perception of what is actually there.

 Here are some colors and their emotional influences: